-1 Total adjusted from 19 to 16.
+&lt;sup>1 Total adjusted from 19 to 16.
 This allows for a Group A, B, or C course to (a) be counted in General Education and (b) satisfy both a General Education and a major requirement.

-General Education Curr riculum (page 62) 55
+General Education Cur riculum (page 66) - 55

-Math for the Majo r
+r

-MATH 1220 El ementary Probability and Statistics3

-Social Science from n the Major
+n the Major

-Count one PSY requirement.
-C or SOCI course from Group A, B, or C to satisfy this General Education

-Balance of Genera l Education Curriculum
+Balance of General l Education Curriculum49

-Major Curriculum 1 16
+Major Curriculum .16

 Group A

 Chose one of t the following

 PSYC 1100 Psychology Applied to Modern Life

 PSYC 1200 General Psychology3

 Group B

-Choose sixtee n hours from the following:
+Choose sixteer n hours from the following:

-PSYC 2100 Child and Adolescent Development3
+PSYC 2100 Child and Adolescent Development

 PSYC 2110 Adult Development and Aging3

 PSYC 3100 Abnormal Psychology3

-PSYC 4100 Theories and Principles of Counseling3
+PSYC 4100 Theories and Principles of Counseling

-PSYC 4400 Senior Seminar3
+PSYC 4400 Senior Seminar

-INDS 3610 Pre-Internship1
+INDS 3610 Pre-Internship ۱

-Concentration Curricul um - Psychology 18
+Concentration Curricul um - Psychology .18

 Group C

-Complete eacl h of the following:
+Complete each h of the following:

 PSYC 2300 Research Methods3

-PSYC 2400 Personality3
+PSYC 2400 Personality

 PSYC 3110 Social Psychology3

-PSYC 4200 Learning and Memory3
+PSYC 4200 Learning and Memory

 PSYC 4210 Physiological Psychology3

 PSYC 4071 Internship3

+Deskeley of Auto Fourie

-Bachelor of Arts Foreig n Language and Culture Curriculum 10
+n Language and Culture Curriculum r the requirements. .12

-or the requirements.
-14
+Free Electives .19

+-

-1 Total adjusted from 19 to 16.
+&lt;sup>1 Total adjusted from 19 to 16.
 This allows for a Group A, B, or C course to (a) be counted in General Education and (b) satisfy both a General Education and a major requirement.